Labor Party (Mexico): History

+Foundation

+Initial History

+Following the coordination of several social groups, including the Independent Teachers' Movement, the National Union of Agricultural Workers (UNTA), the National Coordinator "Plan de Ayala," the Popular Front of Struggle of Zacatecas, the Popular Front "Tierra y Libertad" of Monterrey, the Popular Defense Committees of Durango and Chihuahua, and the Popular Union of Agricultural Workers, the PT formed.

 The party first participated in federal elections in 1991, but it failed to win 1.5 percent of the vote (the amount necessary to be recognized as a national party).
 In 1994, Cecilia Soto became the presidential candidate.

+1998–2006

 In 1998 the PT allied with the larger Democratic Revolution Party (PRD) for the first time in the state of Zacatecas.
 In the 2000 elections, the party took part in the PRD-led Alliance for the Good of All.
 As part of the Alliance, it won 7 seats in the Chamber of Deputies and 1 seat in the Senate.

 The PT ran separately from the PRD in the 2003 elections for the Chamber of Deputies.
 The party won 2.4 percent of the popular vote and 6 out of 500 seats in the Chamber of Deputies.

 In November 2005, the PT endorsed the PRD's candidate for President, Andrés Manuel López Obrador for the July 2006 elections.
 In these elections the party won 12 out of 500 seats in the Chamber of Deputies and 3 out of 128 Senators.

 In October 2006, the PT further allied itself with the PRD and the Convergence Party to form the Broad Progressive Front (FAP for its Spanish initials), which was granted the register by the Federal Electoral Institute.